Update: Dec. 16, 2020 – We have updated this HBO Max review to note that both Amazon Fire TV and Roku devices now support the service

-HBO Max basically is a turbo-charged version of the HBO Now service.
-Before today, subscribers for that service could watch all of HBO’s movies, along with nearly all of its current and classic original TV shows and films.
+HBO Max basically is a turbo-charged version of the now shut down HBO Now service.
+Before it launched, subscribers for that service could watch all of HBO’s movies, along with nearly all of its current and classic original TV shows and films.
 That service costs $14.99 a month.
 Now, here comes HBO Max.
-It has everything that HBO Now has, plus tons of classic Warner Bros. films, TV shows like Friends, The Big Bang Theory, and even third-party content for anime and art film lovers.
-All of that comes for the same price as HBO Now.
+It has everything that HBO Now had, plus tons of classic Warner Bros. films, TV shows like Friends, The Big Bang Theory, and even third-party content for anime and art film lovers.
+All of that comes for the same price that HBO Now charged.

-One big surprise was adding all eight of the Harry Potter films to the service, which was not revealed before HBO Max launched.
-You can also binge-watch all of the movies in the Lord of the Rings trilogy, and DC Comics fans can stream many films, both live-action and animated, from that superhero corner.
+You can currently binge-watch all of the movies in the Lord of the Rings trilogy, and The Matrix trilogy.
+DC Comics fans can stream many films, both live-action and animated, from that superhero corner.

 Anime fans will go nuts over the library of films from Studio Ghibli, along with a selection of classic and current anime series via Crunchyroll.
 There’s also some series from Cartoon Network and Adult Swim, but their selection is really limited.
 It’s made up in part by the many classic Looney Tunes animation shorts that are also available.